 The main way to interact with South is with the help of manage.py commands.
 South adds multiple commands to it, the most often used will probably be schemamigration to create new migrations and migrate to run migrations (see below).
-To use manage.py, you need to be in the virtualenv environment (activate it with workon catmaid).
+To use manage.py, you need to be in the virtualenv environment (activate it with source /home/alice/catmaid/django/env/bin/activate).
 The commands in other parts of this page assume you are in the virtualenv and the folder where the manage.py file lives.